How to Water Ski for Beginners: The Ultimate Guide

 When you’re ready, have the boat driver start moving forward slowly.
 As the boat picks up speed, stand up and hold on to the rope with both hands.
 Keep your legs and your body upright as you glide across the water.

 Once comfortable skiing at slow speeds, you can try letting go of the rope and gliding on your own.
-To do this, simply release one hand from the rope and let it hang by your side.
+To do this, release one hand from the rope and let it hang by your side.
 If you lose balance, quickly grab hold of the rope again.

 How to Stop Water Skiing?